abubakar-shaikh-dev/roadmaps/nextjs.md

 - URL parameters and query strings
 - Client-side navigation with `next/link`

+**Mini Project Task Challenge**: Build a blog website with multiple nested categories and posts.
+Implement custom 404 pages for invalid URLs.
+Use dynamic routing for each blog post page.

 ## Data Fetching and APIs

 - Fetching data from external APIs
 - Handling data with `getServerSideProps`, `getStaticProps`, and `getStaticPaths`
 - Handling API routes with `pages/api`

+**Mini Project Task Challenge**: Create a "Bookstore" app that fetches book data from an external API and displays it.
+Implement server-side rendering to show book details on individual pages.

 ## State Management

 - Using React's built-in state management
 - Introducing Redux, MobX, or Recoil for more complex applications

+**Mini Project Task Challenge**: Develop a "Todo List" application using Next.js.
+Implement state management to add, edit, and delete tasks.

 ## Authentication and Authorization

 - Implementing user authentication in Next.js
 - Handling private routes and access control

+**Mini Project Task Challenge**: Build a "Login and Registration" system.
+Create private routes that require authentication to access certain pages.

 ## Optimizations